Accommodations Toolkit

 Oregon

 Writing tool for checking the spelling of words in student-generated responses.
 Spell check only gives an indication that a word is misspelled; it does not provide the correct spelling.
-This tool is available only with the specific items for which the OSAS Item Specifications indicate that spell check is appropriate.
-Spell check is bundled with other embedded writing tools for all performance task full writes (planning, drafting, revising, and editing).
+This tool is available only with specific items for which the OSAS item specifications indicate that it would be appropriate.
+Spell check is bundled with other embedded writing tools for mathematics items, ELA items, and ELPA items with open-ended student responses.

 Pennsylvania